Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-event-handler.md

 3. **Fork the Repository**: Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples), which contains the sample integration for this guide.

-## Step 1: Create an Event Handler Component
+## Step 1: Create an event handler component

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.